Anoopkumar-111/LIVE_WEATHER/README.md

-LIVE WEATHER APP created using openweathermap API , ReactJS , HTML , Css, JSX
+LIVE WEATHER APP created using openweathermap API , ReactJS , HTML , Css

 STEPS TO USE THIS APP
   Simply type city name and press enter